What Is It?

 - Improve their skills in giving and receiving feedback: positive and constructive, solicited and unsolicited.

-- Develop a Personal Action Plan to help them continue to improve their supervisory skills and their peoples’ performance.
+- Develop a Personal Action Plan to continue improving supervisory skills and peoples’ performance.